linhgrr/jr-mt-api/README.md

 # Japanese Railway Translation API

-A FastAPI-based service for translating Japanese railway announcements to English with intelligent entity handling.
+A FastAPI-based service for translating Japanese railway announcements to English.

 ## Overview